WNBA star Dearica Hamby sues league and former team alleging discrimination and retaliation over pregnancy

 Hamby asserts that the WNBA didn't impose adequate punishment on the Aces or Hammon and that the team retaliated against her after she went public in the social media post with her claims of discrimination.

-After her son Legend who was born March 2023, Hamby played all 40 games for the Sparks last season, was selected as an all-star for the third time and won a bronze medal in women's 3x3 basketball at the Paris Olympics.
+After her son Legend was born in March of 2023, Hamby played all 40 games for the Sparks.
+This season, she was selected as an all-star for the third time and won a bronze medal in women's 3x3 basketball at the Paris Olympics.